 We begin with the North Adriatic and the Istrian Peninsula where the most charming villages are found deep in the mainland.
 The medieval town Hum, also known as the smallest town in the world, was founded by the Mirna River and it has not changed much over the centuries.
 The narrow stone-paved streets and medieval houses are still there resisting the change.
 Buzet, the town of truffles offers the best white truffles in this part of the world.

 The national park Brijuni, once the residence of Josip Broz Tito is an oasis for peace and tranquillity where many come to unwind from the stressful and hectic everyday life.
-The place is also a hotspot for celebrities whose yachts can be often seen in Brijuni Bay during the summer.
+An exceptionally rich cultural and historical heritage of 14 islets archipelago.
+The place is also a hotspot for celebrities whose yachts can be often seen in Brijuni during the summer.
 For the nature lovers there are 2 parks, the Ethno Park and the Safari Park.
 The Ethno Park is a part of the Safari Park enriched with mainly local wildlife consisting of Istrian Ox and Sheep, donkeys and goats.
 The Safari Park has an exotic collection of animals, some of which are Blue Antelope from India, Marsh Antelope from Zambia, Somalian Sheep from Ethiopia, Lama from South America, Zebras from Guinea and cattle and Elephants from India.